zhonghan721/tp/docs/DeveloperGuide.md

    exact search, the result would be `1` Chocolate Buns.
 Or, if you misspelled your search as Chcolate Bns, with fuzzy search, the result would be `1` Chocolate Buns.

 5. Currently, there is no proper precedence of errors which may cause confusion among users.
 For example, keying in an invalid command format for `customer edit` while logged out will show all the errors regarding the format first before it tells that you are logged out (once the command format is valid and evaluated).
 This may result in time wasted as you need to then login first before re-typing your command again.
-Thus, we plan to set a precedece of error so that more important errors such as authentication errors are shown first.
+Thus, we plan to set a precedece of error so that more important errors such as authentication errors are shown first and make errors more consistent in the order of how it is displayed.

-6. Currently, some error messages for non-valid command formats are not specific enough.
-Error messages can be made more specific and instructive.
+// new
+6. Currently, if you input an invalid ID, it simply states "ID must be an integer more than 0 and less than 2147483648." but does not state whether it is a `Delivery` ID or `Customer` ID.
+We plan to make the error message more specific by stating whether it is a `Delivery` ID or `Customer` ID.

+7. Currently, only the user password is the only thing that is hashed in the authentication file.
+We plan to encrypt the whole JSON authentication file and the data to prevent unauthorised access to the user's account and data instead of only hashing the user password.
 For example, if a user enters 2023-02-30, the error message can be "Invalid date.
 The date entered does not exist.", however the current implementation only states "Dates should be in the format yyyy-MM-dd".
-Or, if a user enters the incorrect ID, the error should show "Customer ID" or "Delivery ID", however, the current implementation of some commands does not specify whether it is for the customer ID or for delivery ID and only states "ID".
-Or, if a user inputs a negative value or zero for some numerical parameters that requires a positive integer, the error message should be more specific and state "Please enter a positive integer." instead of "Invalid Command Format".
+Or, if a user enters the incorrect ID, the error should show "Customer ID" or "Delivery ID", however, the current implementation of some commands does not specify whether it is for the customer ID or for delivery ID and only states "ID"

-7. Currently, only the user password is the only thing that is hashed in the authentication file.
-We plan to encrypt the whole JSON authentication file and the data to prevent unauthorised access to the user's account and data instead of only hashing the user password.

-8. Currently, you can recover your account while logged in.
-We plan to disallow the user to recover their account while logged in.
+// new
+8. Currently, if you input an invalid day, month or year such as `2023-02-30`, it simply states date "Dates should be in the format yyyy-MM-dd" but does not specify why it is invalid.
+We plan to make the error more specific by stating what is the actual invalid input of the date.

 9. Currently, you can put duplicate prefixes for delivery list to filter or sort the deliveries that may arise in confusion by which filter is applied.
 We plan to disallow duplicate prefixes for delivery list so that users would not be confused by the output.

-10. Currently, you can filter delivery list by a customer id that does not exist.
-We plan to disallow filtering delivery list by a customer id that does not exist.
+// new
+10. Currently, inputting a negative value or zero for some numerical parameters that requires a positive integer simply states "Invalid Command Format".
+The error message should be more specific and state "Please enter a positive integer that is more than 0 and less than 2147483648."

 ### Use cases